selfage/bundler_cli/README.md

 ### Pass-through arguments

-Pass-through arguments as made available by writing them to the temp HTML file, which can then be accessed by the JS code running in it.
+Pass-through arguments are made available by writing them to the temp HTML file, which can then be accessed by the JS code running in it.
 See [@selfage/puppeteer_executor_api#access-argv](https://github.com/selfage/puppeteer_executor_api#access-argv) for more details.

 ### Command APIs